-This may be used to support cases where the Ethernet PHY rate is be greater than the wavelength rate, the wavelength rate is not an integral multiple of the PHY rate, or there is a reason (for example, wavelengths terminated on different transponder line cards) that it is not possible to terminate the FlexE Shim in the transport equipment.
-In cases where the Ethernet rate is greater than the wavelength rate or is not an integral multiple of the wavelength rate, the transport network equipment may "crunch" a FlexE Instance of the FlexE Group by allowing bits or bytes to be discarded from the unavailable calendar slots at the transport network ingress and these bits or bytes re-inserted with fixed values at the transport network egress.
-The mapping of this requires serializing and deskewing the PCS lanes of the PHY, recovering the FlexE Instance(s) from the PHY, then discarding from the "UNAVAILABLE" calendar slots to reduce the bit-rate.
-For example, if only 15 of 20 calendar slots are available in a sub-calendar for a given 100G FlexE Instance, there are effectively 1023 repetitions of a length 15 calendar after discarding the unavailable slots included in the information that must be transported.
-At the transport network egress, the bits or bytes removed from the unavailable slots are restored to the FlexE Instance stream of 66B blocks so that error control blocks occur in every unavailable slot as illustrated in Figure 29.
-The net bit-rate of this reduced-rate flow (the information that must be transported) when there are "n" available 5G calendar slots on a given FlexE Instance is:
+The transport network equipment will discard Unequipped Instances and may "crunch" a FlexE Instance of the FlexE Group by allowing bits or bytes to be discarded from the unavailable calendar slots at the transport network ingress.
+Unequipped Instances and "crunched" bits or bytes are re-inserted with fixed values at the transport network egress.
+The mapping of this requires serializing and deskewing the PCS lanes of the PHY, recovering the FlexE Instance(s) from the PHY, discarding the unequipped instances, then discarding from the "UNAVAILABLE" calendar slots from the equipped instances to reduce the bit rate.
+For example, if only 15 of 20 calendar slots are available in a sub-calendar for a given 100G FlexE Instance, after discarding the 5 unavailable slots, there are effectively 1023 repetitions of a length 15 calendar that must be transported.
+At the transport network egress, the bits or bytes removed from the unavailable slots are restored to the FlexE Instance stream of 66B blocks so that error control blocks occur in every unavailable slot as illustrated in Figure 30.